- September 30, 2019

 Here are the reasons why a fund administrator should be the authorized signatory on a fund’s operating bank account(s).

-1 – The administrator is taking on the responsibility of AML/KYC.
+1 – The fund administrator is taking on the responsibility of AML/KYC.
 This has to be done before accepting the investor and investing with his money.

 2 – It provides investors with comfort that there is separation of duties and that only an independent 3rd party can move the money.
 The most common cause of fraudulent activity charges brought by enforcement agencies, as they relate to investment funds, has been improper cash movements by fund managers.

 3 – An administrator can verify that payments being made by the fund are actually fund expenses in accordance with the offering documents to which the investors have agreed to.

 4 – It relieves the fund manager of the day to day inputting/releasing wires and record-keeping.

 5 – It reduces the back and forth related to record keeping and providing support for transactions for accounting purposes.